Operation Strike: Aftermath

 Sir it is my duty to report that the Tunisian Campaign is over.
 All enemy resistance has ceased.
 We are masters of the North African shore.

-For the Axis the defeat in Tunisia was catastrophic, they had committed large numbers of troops most of whom had surrendered.
+For the Axis the defeat in Tunisia was catastrophic, they had committed large numbers of troops, most of whom had surrendered.
 By the close of the operation, nearly 240,000 German and Italian troops had been captured, and of these 102,000 were German.
 The British were responsible for taking approximately 70 per cent of these prisoners while the Americans and French accounted for the rest.
-So effective was Operation Retribution that only 653 managed to escape to Europe mostly via small craft.
+So effective was Operation Retribution that only 653 Axis troops managed to escape to Europe, mostly via small craft.

-The Axis also committed a huge amount of equipment and the booty taken was considerable, 200 tanks (mostly German) of various sorts, 1,200 guns and about 600 undamaged Axis aircraft, all having been abandoned for lack of fuel.
+The Axis also committed a huge amount of equipment and the booty was considerable, 200 tanks (mostly German) of various types, 1,200 guns and about 600 undamaged aircraft, all having been abandoned for lack of fuel.
 By far the most catastrophic losses were suffered by the Luftwaffe, that had committed 40 per cent of new aircraft to the Mediterranean, the majority having been lost by 13 May.
 During the final operations, the Luftwaffe lost 273 aircraft; 42 bombers, 166 fighters, 52 transport aircraft, 13 Storch observation aircraft and the Italians recorded the loss of 17 aircraft.
 The Luftwaffe had also lost a large number of highly skilled technicians and mechanics as POWs.